 2. Adopt IAB standards

-Over the past few years, the IAB have produced a number of standards to help reduce ad fraud in web browsers and mobile apps.
+Over the past few years, the IAB has produced a number of standards to help reduce ad fraud in web browsers and mobile apps.
 These include ads.txt, app-ads.txt, and sellers.json.

 Authorized digital sellers (ads.txt)

 Ads.txt aims to tackle domain spoofing (a type of ad fraud) and arbitrage, which is a process where impressions are bought and then repackaged and resold at a higher price by a third party.
 Ads.txt helps to solve this problem by indicating who the authorized sellers and resellers of a publisher’s inventory are.